Republicans are digging in on Kavanaugh. Here’s why.

 The decision was in part based on the details of a new allegation.
 Many Republicans dismissed a report published late Sunday in The New Yorker magazine as weak and unsubstantiated — allowing them to turn their aim on the media, a well-worn and effective tactic.
 And some Republicans worried that not doing enough to push Kavanaugh across the finish line would hurt their standing with the GOP base heading into the midterms.

 Senate Majority Leader Mitch McConnell, R-Ky., took the lead role in the fight.
 His resolve was evident in both public and private, according to those who were around him.
-He began his day at a university in Louisville, Kentucky, where he told confidants he didn’t intend to back down.
+He began his day at the University of Louisville in Kentucky, where he told confidants he didn’t intend to back down.

 “I sensed absolute determination,” said Scott Jennings, a longtime McConnell strategist.
 “He was not going to give up on Brett Kavanaugh.”